PhD in Nursing

 Research Assistantships (RA)

-As a paid RA, PhD students in the research-based stream may assist their supervisor or other researchers in conducting high-level research, which often contributes to the student’s thesis.
-RAs are typically funded by the supervisor’s grants, contracts or other sources of funding.
+As a paid RA, PhD students assist their supervisor or other researchers in conducting high-level research, which often contributes to the student’s thesis.
 Contact lead investigators directly to inquire about opportunities.
+See positions currently available.

-As a paid TA, PhD students may assist course instructors in marking examinations, tests, laboratory exercises, or assignments; providing instruction to students in laboratories, discussion periods, tutorials or lectures; invigilating examinations and providing academic assistance to students during office hours.
+As a paid TA, PhD students assist course instructors in marking examinations, tests, laboratory exercises, or assignments; providing instruction to students in laboratories, discussion periods, tutorials or lectures; invigilating examinations and providing academic assistance to students during office hours.
+See positions currently available.

 Admission to UBC graduate programs is competitive.
 Applicants must meet the following criteria.

-Please review the College of Graduate Studies “Prepare Your Application” Guidelines, the School of Nursing Graduate Programs Handbook, and consider attending an MSN/PhD Information Session prior to submitting your application.
+Please review the College of Graduate Studies “Prepare Your Application” guidelines and consider attending an MSN/PhD Information Session prior to submitting your application.

-In addition to the below requirements, applicants must meet the Minimum Academic Requirements for Doctoral Applicants from Canadian or American Institutions from the College of Graduate Studies.
+In addition to the below requirements, applicants must meet the Minimum Academic Requirements for Doctoral Applicants from Canadian, American, or international institutions from the College of Graduate Studies.

-The following requirements are specific to the PhD in Nursing program at UBC Okanagan:
+The following requirements are specific to the PhD in Nursing program at UBCO:

-• A Masters of Nursing or a graduate degree in a health-related discipline from an approved institution with clear evidence of research ability and potential.
+• MSN or a graduate degree in a health-related discipline from an approved institution with clear evidence of research ability and potential

 A complete application package will contain: